Freudenberg Group

-The Freudenberg Group is a German family-owned diversified group of companies whose products include housewares and cleaning products, automobile parts, textiles, building materials, specialty chemicals and medical products.
+The Freudenberg Group is a German family-owned diversified group of companies whose products include housewares and cleaning products, automobile parts, textiles, building materials, speciality chemicals and medical products.
 Its headquarters are in Weinheim, Baden-Württemberg, and it has production facilities around the world.
 The parent company was founded in 1849 as a tannery, and until the end of the 1920s produced only leather.

 History

 Origins to 1933

 The company was founded on 9 February 1849 by Carl Johann Freudenberg and Heinrich Christian Heintze.
 After his father's early death, Freudenberg had been apprenticed to his uncle Johann Baptist Sammet, a leather merchant in Mannheim, and had become a silent partner in the company co-owned by Heintze and Sammet.
-That company fell into financial difficulties during the upheavals of the German revolution and was liquidated in 1848; the following year Freudenberg and Heintze took over a tannery at Weinheim where Freudenberg had been employed, and introduced lacquered patent leather as a specialty.
+That company fell into financial difficulties during the upheavals of the German revolution and was liquidated in 1848; the following year Freudenberg and Heintze took over a tannery at Weinheim where Freudenberg had been employed, and introduced lacquered patent leather as a speciality.
 The product won bronze medals at the international expositions of 1851 and 1853 and a silver medal in 1855, and sold well.
 For the next 80 years, the company produced exclusively various kinds of leather.

 Heintze died in 1862; on the death in 1874 of his son Leopold Heintze, who had become a partner in the early 1850s, the Freudenberg family bought his share in the business from his heirs and renamed it to Carl Freudenberg.
 Carl Johann Freudenberg had placed his eldest son, Friedrich Carl Freudenberg, in charge of a second tannery in Schönau, which opened in 1869; his youngest son, Hermann Ernst Freudenberg, apprenticed and was a journeyman in the United States and after his return in 1875 introduced a better production process for the lacquered patent leather.
 The company became a GmbH in 1896, and following Carl Johann Freudenberg's death in 1898, the brothers succeeded him at its head, with Hermann Ernst Freudenberg, who had bought out their sisters' interests in the company, being the dominant partner.